 "The addition of a chandelier to a bathroom adds a level of both grandeur and fun depending on the one chosen," says Sally Storey, creative director of John Cullen Lighting.
 "I always recommend over scaling a chandelier as a small one can look ... insignificant."

 Video of the Day

-Not all lighting is created equal, and the antique chandelier in this light-filled bath that we spotted in Emily Henderson's remodel is proof.
-Scour vintage shops or flea markets for a similar find to give a modern space a fresh twist.
+Not all lighting is created equal, and the antique chandelier hanging in this small bathroom, which was spotted on Style by Emily Henderson, is picture-perfect proof.
+To give your space one-of-a-kind charm, scour antique shops or flea markets for a similar find.

 A chandelier doesn't necessarily have to look like it belongs in Versailles.
 Take a cue from this stunning London bath, designed by 2LG Studio, and opt for an ultra-contemporary black fixture (reflected in the mirror) that's no-frills and all cool.
 Bonus points for pairing the look with vividly colorful walls and matching sconces.

 4. Invite a sculptural silhouette.

 Leave it to Amber Lewis of Amber Interiors to sway us with her genius bathroom lighting ideas.
 Sculpted from layers of banana fibers and fixed around a central light source, this handmade piece is the quintessence of a modern chandelier.
 Bring one into your space and complement it with wooden bathroom decor and sumptuous textiles.

 5. Illuminate your space with a multi-light chandelier.

 It may or may not be an unspoken rule that every freestanding tub should be paired with a chandelier.
 And the more eye-catching it is, the better.
 Leclair Decor went all in with this multi-light fixture flaunting six lamps.
 Topped with classic linen shades, this chandelier imbues the space with timeless elegance without overpowering the rest of the design scheme.